DavisMeee/DavisMeee.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 I received my Ph.D.
+Offer from the University of Sydney！
 - *2024.07*: &nbsp;🎉🎉 Our work **EndoUIC: Promptable Diffusion Transformer for Unified Illumination Correction in Capsule Endoscopy** has been accepted at **MICCAI2024**!
 - *2024.05*: &nbsp;🎉🎉 Our work **LighTDiff: Surgical Endoscopic Image Low-Light Enhancement with T-Diffusion** has been **Early Accepted** at **MICCAI2024**!
 - *2023.02*: &nbsp;🎉🎉 Our work **MindEye2: Shared-Subject Models Enable fMRI-To-Image With 1 Hour of Data** has been accepted at **ICML2024**!